KirlosYousef/ChristLife/README.md

 - A search bar in the tableviews.
 - The [DBT SDK](https://bitbucket.org/faithcomesbyhearing/dbt-sdk-ios/src/master/) used to receive the bible data.

-# Second part: Jesus says.
+# Second part: Jesus says
 ![Imgur Image](https://i.imgur.com/wep0beA.png?1)

 - New different verse everyday.